Mboubaker/OS1-128-/NeRFW.md

 ### For training from images :

-- step 1  : launch colmap :
+- Step 1  : launch colmap :

       $colmap automatic_reconstructor --workspace_path /work/datas/dossier_projet/ --image_path /work/datas/dossier_projet/images/

-- step2 : change the files .bin to .txt
+- Step2 : change the files .bin to .txt

        $colmap model_converter  --input_path  /work/scratch/caraffl/datas/dossier_projet/sparse/0/ --output_path  /work/scratch/caraffl/datas/dossier_projet/ --output_type TXT

-- step 3  : you have to create a colmap_text folder next to the images folder to put there the 3 .txt files
+- Step 3  : you have to create a colmap_text folder next to the images folder to put there the 3 .txt files

-- step 4  : For training from images, place them in a subfolder called images and then use suitable options such as the ones below:
+- Step 4  : For training from images, place them in a subfolder called images and then use suitable options such as the ones below:

        folder of images  $ python /home/ad/caraffl/code/colmap/instant-ngp/scripts/colmap2nerf.py --colmap_matcher exhaustive  --aabb_scale 16 ( decreasing the value 16, 8, 4, 2, 1)